tanyapohn/kaggle-bengali-2020/README.md

 # Kaggle-Bengali-2020

-74th place solution with a private score of `0.9361` for [Bengali.AI Handwritten Grapheme Classification](https://www.kaggle.com/c/bengaliai-cv19)
+75th place solution (Top 4%) that I didn't choose it as a final score with a private score of `0.9361` for
+[Bengali.AI Handwritten Grapheme Classification](https://www.kaggle.com/c/bengaliai-cv19)

 Contents